 The measures under the program include the consistent bundling of services in hubs, simplifying structures in divisional management, the rightsizing of business services as well as increasing the efficiency of R&D activities.

-Globally, the measures are estimated to have a net effect on around 2,600 positions; this includes the creation of new positions, in particular in hubs.
-Program costs are expected to amount to around 400 million euros.
-This will cover training and qualification measures, relocation costs and severance packages.
+Globally, we currently estimate the measures will have a net effect on around 2,600 positions; this figure includes the creation of new positions, in particular in hubs.
+Program costs are expected to amount to around €400 million.
+This figure includes training and qualification measures, relocation costs and severance packages.
 Employee representatives in the relevant bodies have been and will continue to be involved regarding the various measures.